 Planning is all about the idea.
-Your idea could pop into your head while you’re surfing the web, walking your dog, staring at the ceiling in the middle of the night or helping a customer.
+Your idea could pop into your head while you’re surfing the web, walking your dog, or staring at the ceiling in the middle of the night.
 It may feel daunting at this point because it’s just an idea.
-(Be careful, your dog may decide to chase a squirrel… while your idea slips away.)

 “How can I turn that simple thought into something more?”
 You might be wondering.

 Grab a pen and piece of paper.
 Write some notes about it.
 Let the brainstorming begin.

 Guess what?
 Now it’s more than an idea.

 - Add some bullet points.
 Doodle as you think.

 - If you get stuck, go online and do a little research.
 Explore.
 Get inspired.